smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 Inline input / output shapes
 ++++++++++++++++++++++++++++

-In addition to targeting an existing shape id when defining an operation's input or output property, an inline structure definition may also be used.
+The input and output properties of operations can be defined using a more succinct, inline syntax.

-A structure defined this way automatically has the :ref:`input-trait` for inputs and the :ref:`output-trait` for outputs.
+A structure defined using inline syntax is automatically marked with the :ref:`input-trait` for inputs and the :ref:`output-trait` for outputs.

-A structure defined this way is given an a generated shape name.
-For inputs, the generated name will be the name of the operation shape with the suffix ``Input`` added.
-For outputs, the generated name will be the name of the operation shape with the ``Output`` suffix added.
+A structure defined using inline syntax is given a generated shape name.
+For inputs, the generated name is the name of the operation shape with the suffix ``Input`` added.
+For outputs, the generated name is the name of the operation shape with the ``Output`` suffix added.

 For example, the following model:

 .. code-block:: smithy

     operation GetUser {
-        // The shape name generated will be GetUserInput input := {
+        // The generated shape name is GetUserInput input := {
             userId: String
         }

-        // The shape name generated will be GetUserOutput output := {
+        // The generated shape name is GetUserOutput output := {
             username: String
             userId: String